liamkillion/diary-frontend/README.md

 Hello!
-Welcome to the repo (half) for my Flatiron School final project, Daily Diary.
+Welcome to (half of) the repo for my Flatiron School final project, Daily Diary.

 This project was built over 3 weeks with React & Material UI on the Front End (this repo) and Rails API on the backend.
 It includes Authorization using JWT tokens.